The 10 Best Running and Biking Trails Near Center City Philadelphia

 Loop: 8.45 miles; (26.5 miles if loop is not taken)

 One of Philly's most popular running and biking destinations, the Kelly Drive Loop is a nearly nine-mile lap that hugs both sides of the Schuylkill River.
-Depending on the season, you'll find rowers sculling downstream, weeping cherry trees with gorgeous pink blooms and geese parenting baby chicks along the way.
+Depending on the season, you'll find rowers sculling downstream, weeping cherry trees with gorgeous pink blooms or geese parenting baby chicks along the way.

-Note: Martin Luther King Jr. Drive is closed to vehicular traffic from 6 a.m. to 5 p.m. on Saturdays and Sundays between April and October, allowing bicyclists, runners and more to utilize the entire street for most of the weekend.
+Note: Martin Luther King Jr. Drive is typically closed to vehicular traffic from 6 a.m. to 5 p.m. on Saturdays and Sundays between April and October, allowing bicyclists, runners and more to utilize the entire street for most of the weekend.

 For those looking for a (much) longer workout, keep going straight instead of turning left at Falls Bridge.
 The full Schuylkill River Trail extends 26.5 miles, ending at Valley Forge National Historical Park, and provides a primarily flat, tree-lined route that's perfect for serious cyclists.
 Suggested starting point: 640 Water Works Drive